 Patients with varicose veins do not usually experience any pain from this condition, although some may develop aching, throbbing, cramping and other symptoms that may indicate a need for medical attention.

 What Causes Varicose Veins?

 While varicose veins can affect nearly anyone, they tend to occur more often in patients possessing certain risk factors, including:

 - Older age

 Varicose veins occur more commonly in men than in women, and the risk tends to increase with age.
 While not usually of medical concern, many patients with varicose veins are bothered by their appearance and seek treatment.

 Diagnosing Varicose Veins

 Dr. Callender can usually diagnose varicose veins after a physical examination of the affected area.
-Additional testing may also be performed, such as an ultrasound to evaluate the structure and blood flow within the veins.
+We may perform additional testing such as an ultrasound, to evaluate the structure and blood flow within the veins.

-For veins that do not respond to these remedies, more advanced treatment may be required such as:
+For veins that do not respond to these remedies, more advanced treatment like Sclerotherapy may be necessary.

 Preventing Varicose Veins